iagon-tech/proof-of-burn-cardano/docs/burn.md

 # Introduction

 We take on the challenge by Charles Hoskinson[@hoskinson-youtube] and implement Proof-of-Burn protocol[@proof-of-burn] on Cardano.
-After explaining the idea, we take the design through three different stages:

-1. Pure smart contract implementation as suggested.
-2. The ways how smart contracts Alonzo differ from these of Ethereum-style ledgers, and how to work around these.
-3. Explain the weakness of smart contract approach, and solving it by using direct crafting of transactions.
+1. First we will explain the idea of proof-of-burn and applications of the burning.
+2. We will show smart contract implementation of proof-of-burn on Cardano network and show the mechanism of action.
+3. We show how to deploy and test smart contract on the test net.
+4. We show how to implement proof-of-burn protocol without smart contract, by sending the money to black-hole address.

 # Proof-of-burn and its applications